Bikeman868/Gravity/README.md

 the router can route requests.
 Each route must have a 'to' field that is the name of the node to route traffic to.
 Everything else is optional.

+The router evaluates the routes in the order that they are written and finds the first one that matches the request and in online.
+Online means that there is a downstream path to a node that produces responses.
+If there is no way to get a response from a given route then that route will be skipped and the logic will move on to the next route in the list.
+This is useful for displaying maintenance pages when the system is down for maintainance for example.

+#### Groups

 Groups are a way of combining expressions.
 Each group has a 'logic' property that defines how the expressions are combined.
 The options for the 'logic' property are: